 Tip: I love to add in pink Himalayan sea salt for a boost of naturally occurring minerals.
 Cooking oats with salt is essential; it provides flavoring and allows the oat grain to open up and fully cook.

 Reduce the heat to medium-low and stir every so often, until oats become plump and thickened, about 10-15 minutes.

 Tip: During this time, feel free to stir in your sweetener of choice or seasonings.
 If the oats are a bit too watery for my liking, I also like to add in a tablespoon of chia or ground flax seeds to thicken up the consistency.

-Step 4: Pour into a bowl and devour!
+5. Pour your oatmeal into a bowl and devour!

 Pour cooked oats into a deep bowl and garnish with toppings and spices.
 See our favorites below.
 In this recipe I’m topping my bowl with gently warmed raspberry chia seed jam, cinnamon, and creamy peanut butter.

 Tip: Once pouring your oats into a bowl, immediately soak your pot with hot water and soap.
 Leaving oats in the pot is a recipe for a dishwashing nightmare.

 Bonus: Here's How to Elevate Your Basic Bowl of Oatmeal